OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlCurveGeometry.md

         default: False

-        <p class=jekyll-theme-minimal scene-class-attr-comment">enable to reverse the normals in the geometry</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">enable to reverse the normals in the geometry</p>

     <h3>shadow_exclusion_mappings</h3>